By the Gracious Vegan

 Add the curry paste and lime leaves into the peppers and stir with a wooden spoon or silicone spatula on low for 3-5 minutes so that the curry paste cooks a bit.
 Add a little water if it begins to burn.

-3-4 (or more) Tablespoons of your favorite green or red curry paste
+2-4 (or more) Tablespoons of your favorite green or red curry paste (the more, the spicier)

 4 kaffir lime leaves, fresh or frozen, or the peel from 1 organic lime